Welcome to your go-to guide on Classic Dashboard Widgets!

 Top Posters & Top Sources

-Many of you pitch to and send information to a very target group of influencers or publications in your industry of interest.
+Many of you pitch to and send information to a very targeted group of influencers or publications in your industry of interest.
 The Top Posters and Top Sources Widgets will allow you to identify your key audience.

 Content Stream

-The Content Stream Widget displays a preview of the latest documents from a set of searches, tags or RSS inputs.
+The Content Stream Widget displays a preview of the latest documents from a set of searches, tags, or RSS inputs.

 *User Tip: Use Tags to highlight key documents in the Content Stream Widget and show a quick glimpse of important documents while studying the corresponding analytics in your Dashboard.